omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 ## Data Cleaning and Merging
-I worked with 4 different dataframes with more than 30,000 rows
+I worked with four different dataframes with more than 30,000 rows.

 Issues I had to deal with: